microsoftgraph/msgraph-sdk-powershell/src/Education/beta/docs/Remove-MgBetaEducationClassAssignmentRubricByRef.md

 ## SYNOPSIS
 Delete an educationRubric from an educationAssignment.
-This method does not delete the rubric itself and can only be performed by teachers.
+This method doesn't delete the rubric itself and can only be performed by teachers.
+This API is available in the following national cloud deployments.

 ## SYNTAX